How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 Geological factors behind an unmovable cliff and a strong rock foundation

-Rock type is key.
-Granite and gneiss are much stronger than softer rocks.
-These hard rocks form cliffs that last forever.
+Rock type is important.
+Granite and gneiss are much more resistant to weathering and erosion than softer rocks.
+Because of their strength, these hard rocks often form cliffs and long-lasting mountain cores.

 Metaphorical traits: unwavering height, resilient mountaintop, and steadfast summit